DFE-Digital/get-into-teaching-app/app/views/content/blog/becoming-a-mum-sparked-my-interest-in-teaching.md

 $claire-johnson$

-After college, I went traveling and then spent my 20s trying out different careers.
+After college, I went travelling and then spent my 20s trying out different careers.

 I worked in HR for 5 years while also doing a part-time degree in physical science through The Open University - achieving a first.
 I also became a mum too.